George Grauel Faculty Fellowship

 Summer Research Fellowships support proposals for research projects which can be substantially completed during the summer and which will lead to an identifiable outcome, such as a chapter in a book, an article in an academic publication, poems, a play, a short story, or a conference paper.
 The project may be part of a larger program of research, but should have a scope and expected result suited to the summer period.
 It is expected that the faculty member’s research efforts will result in a submission to a high quality refereed journal or demonstrate an equivalent standard of intellectual contribution.
 The Summer Research Fellowship does not normally support initial research for open-ended projects, research exclusively for course preparation, service projects, or dissertations unless there are exceptional circumstances.
 Faculty are encouraged to discuss their application with a Committee member prior to submission.

-In making its decision, the Committee on Research and Service may take into account how often and how recently an applicant has been funded by University fellowships.
+In making its decision, the Committee on Research, Service, and Faculty Development may take into account how often and how recently an applicant has been funded by University fellowships.
 All things being equal, the Committee will give preference to faculty who have not yet received any award or to those who have not recently received an award.
 In addition, the Committee reserves the right to determine whether an applicant in Category A may be supported instead at the level of Category B funding.

 Upon acceptance of the fellowship, recipients must agree to return to the John Carroll University faculty for the academic year following the award, relinquish the award, or reimburse the University.
 Recipients should inform the University of any other compensation received for the proposed research from other sources.
 The University would then expect to be appropriately reimbursed.